Frequently Asked Questions

 - Postural re-education

-Is massage therapy always appropriate?
+Is The Alignment First Protocol© therapy always appropriate?

-No, there are certain medical conditions that make massage therapy an inappropriate choice of care.
+No, there are certain medical conditions that make manual therapy an inappropriate choice of care.
 That’s one reason why all patients fill out a health history form before beginning their first therapy session.
 An intake interview is also used to gather additional information and establish whether or not you are a good candidate for the kind of therapy we provide.

-Does massage therapy hurt?
+Does Neuromuscular Therapy hurt?

 As with the vast majority of the other elements of each individual case, it depends.

 In many cases the root cause of the pain does not exist where the pain is felt, and in such cases the treatment itself may not be uncomfortable at all.
-More often than not the treatment involves some minor discomfort but it is not harmful.
-If we do it right the discomfort in question diminishes during the session, as does the painful problem you are seeking help for.
+More often than not, the treatment involves some minor discomfort, but it is not harmful.
+If we do it right, the discomfort in question diminishes during the session, as does the painful problem you are seeking help for.

 In cases where the painful site itself needs to be manipulated, your ongoing feedback regarding discomfort helps us to keep the pressure we are using the most appropriate pressure possible.
-Of course the patient is able to stop the treatment at any time.
+Of course, the patient is able to stop the treatment at any time.